chenxiaolong/avbroot/README.extra.md

 avbroot avb verify -i <root vbmeta image> -p <public key>
 ```

-This subcommand verifies the vbmeta header signature and the hashes for all vbmeta descriptors (including hashtree descriptors).
+This subcommand verifies the vbmeta header signature and the hashes for all vbmeta descriptors (including hash tree descriptors).
 If the vbmeta image has a chain descriptor for another partition, that partition image will be verified as well (recursively).
 All partitions are expected to be in the same directory as the vbmeta image being verified.

 If `-p` is omitted, the signatures and hashes are checked only for validity, not that they are trusted.